rpf13/alpstein-mountains/README.md

 ### Gallery Site

 The gallery contains a selection of beautiful images of the Alpstein region.
+It welcomes the user again with a stunning hero image, as described in the [Generic Features](#generic-features) section.
 The site is fully responsive and adapts to any screen size, the images automatically resize depending on the screensize but always keeping their aspect ratio.

 ![Gallery Site](docs/testing/02-gallery.png)